New York Fun Facts & Trivia

 Times Square is named after the New York Times.
 It was originally called Longacre Square until The Times moved there in 1904.

-Dairying is New York’s most important farming activity, with over 18,000 cattle and calve farms.
+Dairying is New York’s most crucial farming activity, with over 18,000 cattle and calf farms.

-The Waldorf Astoria Hotel once had its own private railroad track at Grand Central so its guests could clandestinely enter and exit New York City.
+The Waldorf Astoria Hotel once had its own private railroad track at Grand Central, so its guests could enter and exit New York City in secret.

-More than 80% of adults are registered as organ donors in Alaska, while in New York, only 12% of adults are organ donors.
+More than 80% of adults in Alaska are registered organ donors, while in New York, only 12% are.

 New York City is rainier than London.